phamand2/phamand2/README.md

-- 🔭 I’m currently working on my first React Project!
+- 🔭 I’m currently working on my Capstone Project!
-- 🌱 I’m currently learning React Hooks.
+- 🌱 I’m currently learning React.
 - 🥅 2020 Goals: Master the back-end with database using Sequelize and Postgres.
 - ⚡ Fun fact: I love to play Disc Golf.